Nissan has revealed pricing and specifications for its workhorse, the 2018 Nissan Navara, with a raft of changes both inside and out.

 The steering has also quickened, with Nissan altering the ratio from 21.5:1 to 19.0:1, as well as reducing the turns from lock to lock from 4.1 to 3.4 – take note Mitsubishi, this is how it’s done.

-Also upgraded are both the technology and safety equipment, such as a surround view camera system, which is a first for the Navara.
+Also upgraded is both the technology and safety equipment, such as a surround view camera system, which is a first for the Navara.

 Nissan also says that Navaras made from June will also get a digital speedo in the instrument cluster (on SL, ST and ST-X grades).